Tass Mourdoukoutas: Club career

-York United

-On 24 June 2022, Mourdoukoutas signed with Canadian Premier League side York United through 2023.
+In June 2022, Mourdoukoutas signed with Canadian Premier League side York United through 2023.
 He made his debut for York on July 8, against Forge FC.
+He departed the club after the 2023 season.

+In December 2023, he signed with Valour FC for the 2024 season.
+He departed the club after the 2024 season.

+In January 2025, Mourdoukoutas returned to Australia and joined A-League club Perth Glory for the remainder of the 2024–25 season.
+He departed the club at the conclusion of his contract at the end of June 2025, and immediately joined the Marconi Stallions in the second-tier NPL Men's NSW.

 International career

 In August 2018, he was named to the Australia U19 team for the 2018 AFC U-19 Championship.

 In 2019, he played with the Australia U23 at the 2020 AFC U-23 Championship qualification tournament and later at the 2020 AFC U-23 Championship, helping Australia to a third place finish to qualify for the Olympics, although Mourdoukoutas was not selected for the Olympic squad.